belli29/furnitart/README.md

 EXP: 02 /22
 CVC: 424

-### How project was tested

-Most of the project has been automated-tested with Django TestCase

-The section tested have been Profile, Products, Chekout and Bag.

-In all these sections I have run tests for views, forms and models.

-Tu run the tests ?

-The project has also been tested manually.

-These tests have been carried on manually and can be reproduced:

-1. Product Availability decreases after an order:
-    1. As superuser creates product "Test" and sets availability to 3
-    2. Add to the bag 3 items of product "Test"
-    3. Verify that you can't add more items of this product
-    4. Finalize the order
-    5. Verify that bag is now empty
-    6. Go to "products" and verify that the product is now marked as not avaialable

-2. Profile dispalys

 ### Layout responsiveness
 The project is responsive to different screens .
 All test concerning responsiveness have been carried out using Chrome Inspector.
 The mimimum screen considered has been 320*640px